 4. Use contrast for visually impaired

-Having high contrast is critical accessibility component for people with colour blindness.
-People with colour vision deficit struggle to distinguish text and content that doesn’t have enough contrast.
+Having high contrast is a critical accessibility component for people with colour blindness.
+People with colour vision deficits struggle to distinguish text and content that doesn’t have enough contrast.

 AODA contrast requirements for WCAG AA are that any text or images of text have a contrast ratio of 4.5:1.
 This means either using: